lfborjas/simple-proxy/README.md

-# Who proxies the proxy
+# Simple Proxy

-Little Common Lisp throwaway server to be able to test edge cases on a proxy server
+Little Common Lisp throwaway server to be able to test edge cases on a proxy server.
+Built to help with some testing at work in which the vendor wanted us to test the edge case of a request to their service taking too long to respond.
+After trying to mess with network settings, we realized we just needed a little proxy server in between us and them for testing.

 ## Usage